jmacdotorg/plerd/README.md

 ### Social-media metatags

 By defining some extra attributes in both your blog's configuration file, you can direct Plerd to add [Open Graph](http://ogp.me) and [Twitter Card](https://dev.twitter.com/cards/overview)-enabling metadata tags to each of your posts.
+This will allow services like Facebook, Twitter, and Slack to present attractive little summaries of your blogposts when displaying links to them.

 These blog configuration options (all optional) are: